On transfer maps in the algebraic $K$-theory of spaces: The -theory characteristic

 Let $\pi \colon \M_X(V) \times X \to X$ denote the projection map.

-\begin{proposition} The map $j_X^V \colon \M_X(V) \to A(X)$ is naturally homotopic to the composite map:
+\begin{proposition} The map $j_X^V \colon \M_X(V) \to A(X)$ is naturally homotopic to the composite map

-\end{proposition} \begin{proof} This is immediate by what may be regarded as the \emph{intended} meaning of the $A$-theory characteristic, however the detailed identification is not direct by definition, because the \emph{actual} definition of the $A$-theory characteristic of a fibration $p$ makes use of the simplex category of the base in order to `straighten' the fibration $p$ and produce a model for its classifying map.
-In the case of $p_X^V$, however, such a model for the classifying map is simply the inclusion map $\M_X(V) \to |w \Rfd(X)|$.
-Indeed the composite map displayed in the proposition is obtained from the following map:
+\end{proposition} \begin{proof} This is immediate from what may be regarded as the \emph{intended} meaning of the $A$-theory characteristic, but the detailed identification is not direct by definition, because the \emph{actual} definition of the $A$-theory characteristic of a fibration $p$ makes use of the simplex category of the base in order to `straighten' the fibration $p$ and produce a model for its classifying map.
+In the case of $p_X^V$, however, such a model for the classifying map is simply the inclusion map $\M_X(V) \to |w \Rfd(X)|$, and the total space $\mathscr{E}_X(V)$ is the homotopy colimit of the forgetful functor from $w \C_X(V)$ to the category of spaces, given on objects by $(V', X) \mapsto V'$.
+The composite map displayed in the proposition is obtained from the following map:

 where the first map arises from the image of the coassembly functor at the object $(\mathscr{E}_X(V), \M_X(V) \times X)$.
-The inclusion map $\M_X(V) \to |w \Rfd(X)|$ is identified canonically up to homotopy with the composition \eqref{identification-of-inclusion-map}, using the last-vertex functor
+Then the inclusion map $\M_X(V) \to |w \Rfd(X)|$ is identified canonically up to homotopy with the composition \eqref{identification-of-inclusion-map}, using the last-vertex functor

 \end{proof}